WeblateOrg/weblate/docs/admin/config.rst

 WEBLATE_ADDONS
 --------------

-List of addons available for use.
+List of add-ons available for use.
 To use them, they have to be enabled for a given translation component.
-By default this includes all built-in addons, when extending the list you will probably want to keep existing ones enabled, for
+By default this includes all built-in add-ons, when extending the list you will probably want to keep existing ones enabled, for
 example: